divymonads/Spotify-Twitter-Bio/README.md

 It uses the spotify's web api and the Tweepy API.

-If you need an introduction to Twitter bots and the Tweepy API on Lambda, I've made one on my [site](https://dgandhi.me/a-first-twitter-bot/).
+If you need an introduction to Twitter bots and the Tweepy API on Lambda.

 It saves a copy of your user spotify API token into DynamoDB with an expiration date.
 It checks if it's expired, and updates accordingly.
 I took the basic idea of this from Josh Spicer's website, since my original version wasn't automating the authentication.